fenago/apache-solr/lab_guides/Lab_6.md

 There are many parameters supported by highlighters.
-Sometimes, the implementation details and semantics will be a bit different, so we can\'t expect identical results when switching highlighters.
+Sometimes, the implementation details and semantics will be a bit different, so we can't expect identical results when switching highlighters.
 Normally, highlighter selection is done via the `hl.method` parameter, but we can also explicitly configure an implementation by class name in `solrconfig.xml`.
 Let's explore highlighters in detail.
 #### Unified highlighter (hl.method=unified)
 Unified highlighter is the new highlighter from Solr 6.4.
 This is the most flexible highlighter and supports the most common highlighting parameters.
 It can handle any query accurately,